Keerthi Bhat

 Keerthi Keshav Bhat, known professionally as Keerthi Bhat, is an Indian actress who primarily works in Kannada and Telugu television.
 She made her acting debut with Ice Mahal in 2017.
 Bhat is best known for her portrayal of Bhanu in Manasichi Choodu and Dr. Hima Karthik in Karthika Deepam (Telugu TV series).
 In 2022, she appeared in the Telugu reality show Bigg Boss Telugu 6 as a contestant and emerged as the 2nd runner-up.

 Early life and family

 Bhat was born in Bangalore, Karnataka, India.
-In 2017, Keerthi's family members met with an accident.
-She lost her entire family, including her father, mother, brother, and sister-in-law.
+In 2017, Keerthi's family members met with an accident, losing her entire family, including her father, mother, brother, and sister-in-law.
 In August 2023, Keerthi engaged with actor Vijay Karthik.
+In 2026, Keerthi and Karthik broke up.

 Career

 Bhat began her acting career in 2017; she made her first Kannada debut film, Ice Mahal.
 From 2019 to 2022, she portrayed the leading role of Bhanumathi a.k.a.
 Bhanu in Star Maa's soap opera Manasichi Choodu.
 In 2021, she participated in many Telugu TV Show, including 100% Love, which aired on Star Maa's channel.
 She appeared in Star Maa Parivaar League Season 3.

 In 2022, she was seen portraying Dr.Hima Karthik in Star Maa's Karthika Deepam (Telugu TV series) opposite Manas Nagulapalli and Manoj Kumar.
 Since September 2022, she has been seen participating in Star Maa's reality show Bigg Boss (Telugu season 6).

 From March 2023 to June 2024, she portrayed the leading role of Star Maa's serial Madhuranagarilo as Raadha.
 After Madhuranagarilo Bhat was cast as Radha in Gemini TV's Radha as Radha in 2024.